Last updated on September 27th, 2022

 Insulin doses are put on a chart named sliding scale.
 The physician generates this insulin chart with the help of the patient.
 A chart is prepared on how the individual’s body reacts to insulin, his or her everyday routine, and carbs consumption that they would consent on.
 Insulin doses differ based on two factors:

-- Pre-meal levels of blood sugar: This generally arises on the left side on the novolog sliding scale chart, from low to high, with higher insulin dosages toward the bottom of the scale.
-The higher the blood glucose an individual has, the greater amount of insulin individuals would require coping with it.
+- Pre-meal levels of blood sugar: This generally arises on the left side of the Novolog sliding scale chart, from low to high, with higher insulin dosages toward the bottom of the scale.
+The higher the blood glucose an individual has, the greater amount of insulin individuals would require to cope with it.

 - Mealtime insulin dosing: This generally arises along the scale’s top row.
 This top row indicates breakfast, lunch, and then dinner.